You want smart political talk without the meltdowns?

 We will continue to work hard to get the health care completed.

-I'm gonna be surprising some people with an economic development bill later on, but I haven't even told Mitch because I want to focus on tax cuts and some other things right now.
+I'm going to be surprising some people with an economic development bill later on, but I haven't even told Mitch because I want to focus on tax cuts and some other things right now.

-All right, that was the president earlier today after his meeting with Mitch McConnell, and uh yeah, a lot of people are frustrated, and what they're referring to is that that uh Steve Bannon, a bright part, has said he's going to war against establishment Republicans and people like McConnell have to go.
+And what they're referring to is that Steve Bannon of Breitbart has said he's going to war against establishment Republicans, and people like McConnell have to go.

 Now, in fairness to the House, and they haven't been exactly perfect either, but they got the health care bill done.

-They were able to send over two hundred and eighty bills, some really good bills, Kate's law, uh the Sanctuary City bill.
+They were able to send over 280 bills, some really good bills, Kate's Law, the Sanctuary City bill.

-We did get finished, thankfully, the Vets bill, but there are two hundred and eighty plus bills that the Senate hasn't even picked up that the House has passed.
+We did get finished, thankfully, the Vets bill, but there are 280-plus bills that the Senate hasn't even picked up that the House has passed.

 And that means the Senate's not getting their job done.

-And now they're gonna, I guess, go forward with the budget today, and then after that, they're gonna deal with the tax cut bill.
+And then after that, they're going to deal with the tax cut bill.

-Whether or not this is gonna get done, I don't know.
+Whether or not this is going to get done, I don't know.

 I know you spent a lot of time talking to these senators.